home | list info | list archive | date index | thread index

 perhaps Google SoC will sponsor some further work/already is?

-I've intended to buy an OLPC if for nothing more than to support
+I've intended to buy an OLPC if for nothing more than to support the concept.

 I am glad that others are interested in pursuing the laptop projects